ivanovrvl/fast_ring/README.md

 Access to any element or to any continiuos subset (slice) of the ring buffer is prodived as well.

 It is based on the following abstractions:
 * Buffer - the ring buffer.
 It can be any fixed size indexed collection.
-Index [0..length-1] of preferred.
+Index [0..length-1] is preferred.
 * Ring - a logical representation of the ring buffer over Buffer having Content between tail anf head.
 * Range - a continiuos subset (slice) of the Content.
 It is consint of one or two Segment of the Buffer.
 * Segment - a continiuos subset (slice) of the Buffer